 - “Christian Reproduction and Paternity from Paul to Augustine,” Paternity in the Ancient Worldconference at UCLA, October 7-8, 2008

 Timothy Doran is the third Los Angeles-based Professor Doran in his family.
-His father was Matt H. Doran, the first person to earn the Doctor of Musical Arts degree from USC, and who was a professor of musical composition, theory, and harmony at Mount Saint Mary's College in Los Angeles.
+His father was Matt H. Doran, who was the first person to earn the Doctor of Musical Arts degree from USC, and who was a professor of musical composition, theory, and harmony at Mount Saint Mary's College in Los Angeles.
 His grandfather was Edmund Doran, professor of speech, rhetoric, and debate at Los Angeles City College.

 Dr. Doran is married.
 He and his wife have two children.
 They own a house in East Los Angeles and a cabin near Lake Arrowhead where they spend some weekends.
 In terms of church attendance, spiritualism, and religion, he was raised Catholic and broadly tends toward humanism and philosophical/scientific naturalism, and is a Unitarian Universalist with interest in the revival of ancient religious rites, particularly esoteric ones from the Ancient Mediterranean and Ancient Near East.